1. Blog

 What Are Common Fillers in Dog Food?

-Common filler ingredients in commercial dog food are often gluten and grain-based ingredients like rice, corn, wheat, and soy.
-These ingredients are common in dry dog food and unfortunately are often found in inexpensive, low-quality dog food brands.
+Common filler ingredients in commercial dog food are often gluten and grain-based ingredients like white rice, corn, wheat, and soy.
+These ingredients are common in dry dog food.
+Unfortunately, you can often find them in inexpensive, low-quality dog food brands.

 On pet food labels you might see filler ingredients listed as the following: